On Walden Pond

 [The emphasis on translated is Thoreau’s.]

-The middle paragraph put me in mind of the Dostoevsky “talking nonsense” passage, but of course this is a statement of the ephemeral nature of objects and the words we presume to define them.
+The middle paragraph put me in mind of the Dostoevsky “talking nonsense” passage, but of course this is a statement of the ephemeral nature of objects and the words we presume to capture them.
 That final sentence is a statement of my Psyberton agenda … the need for an intellectual revolution.

 Ongoing – Lots of eastern references throughout; quotes from the Vedas and the like.
 Clearly I need to go one step further back in US Pragmatism to Emerson, for whom Thoreau worked for a time.
 And where is the cross-link with Northrop – he makes three references to Emerson in “The Meeting of East and West” – the final one “… as the Americans Emerson and Thoreau have seen …”; the only indexed reference to Thoreau ?